k7n2g/dapa-blockchain/README.md

 ### Packets

-This parts explains the most importants packets used in XELIS network to communicate over the P2p network.
+This parts explains the most importants packets used in DAPA network to communicate over the P2p network.

 #### Key Exchange